Alma Mater Europaea University: Origins and early years

-Campus
+In March 2024, it obtained a university accreditation by the Slovenian Higher Education Agency (Nakvis) and it became the seventh university in Slovenia.
+It changed the name to Alma Mater Europaea University.

+Campuses

-Locations
+Locations in Slovenia

-Alma Mater Europaea operates in several different cities in Slovenia.
+Alma Mater Europaea operates in locations in Austria and Slovenia.
 The main office and academic facilities are located in Maribor.
-The academic programmes also take place in Ljubljana and Murska Sobota.
+The academic programmes also take place in Ljubljana, Murska Sobota and Celje.

 Some of the academic programmes mostly enroll students from Croatia, Bosnia and Serbia.
 The lectures, seminars and exams take place in Zagreb, Croatia.

 AMEU also has its affiliates in Salzburg, Austria.

+Location in Vienna, Austria

+In 2024, Alma Mater opened its campus in Austria.
+Under the name Alma Mater Europaea, campus Vienna, shorter Alma Mater Vienna, it started Bachelor studies in Physiotherapy and Doctor of Science program in Applied Artificial Intelligence.
+It announced campuses in Klagenfurt and Salzburg and additional bachelor, masters and doctoral degree programs.
+Dr. Maximilian-Niklas Bonk is the Academic Dean of the Vienna campus.

+The Alma Mater Europaea University, Vienna, hosts Alma Mater AI Center, and several initiatives and projects including TheConf.org and ifg.at.
+TheConf.org is an academic conference report platform, and ifg.at is a project on Austrian freedom of information.

 Buildings

 Alma Mater Europaea has its headquarters in Slovenska Ulica 17, Maribor, Slovenia.
 Prior to July 2015 the headquarters were on Gosposka Ulica 1.
 The headquarters consist of several floors containing administration offices and several classrooms with capacities ranging from 20 to 150 students.
-The building is equipped with state of the art electronic equipment such as laptops, projectors, tablet computers, medical equipment for health care and physiotherapy programmes such as massage beds, inflatable balls, skeleton models etc.
+The building is equipped with electronic equipment such as laptops, projectors, tablet computers, medical equipment for health care and physiotherapy programmes such as massage beds, inflatable balls, skeleton models etc.

 Career center

 Alma Mater Europaea has a career center, which assists students with their employment.
 Employment rate of the Alma Mater Europaea graduates is the highest in the country.